Wealden District Council

 25

 Wealden is the largest district in East Sussex and covers 323 square miles.
 The Council continues to own and manage its own housing stock.
 As of 13 April 2023 (updated this as this is when the stock pivot was last refreshed) Wealden owned 3027 rented properties across the 5 main towns in the District and in 30 of the 37 parishes.
 This is made up of 14.4% retirement living housing (of which 0.43% are bungalows and 1.1% bedsits), 33.6% flats, 0.2% bedsits, 8.36% bungalows and 42.3% houses.
-In addition, the service manages 27 Housing Association properties in Crowborough, 205 leasehold flats sold under the Right to Buy, 76 retirement leasehold properties and two Right to Buy shared ownership properties and 11 other shared ownership properties.
+The service also manages 207 leasehold properties sold under the Right to Buy, 74 retirement leasehold properties (67 on a shared ownership basis and 7 owned outright by the occupants), 2 Right to Buy shared ownership properties and 22 new build shared ownership properties as well as 401 garages.
+The service also manages and maintains car parking areas, unadopted roadways, pathways, grass amenity areas, play areas and verges.

 Median property prices 2015